SAME2023NeurIPS/SAME/README.md

 ## Acknowledgement

-The baseline methods of our code is adapted from the following repositories.
+Some baseline methods of our code are adapted from the following repositories.

 https://github.com/ShichangZh/GStarX